Top 30 SaaS Software Examples and New IdeasPosted by: Beth George | On: 18th May, 2019 | Web Development

 The team at CultureIQ has devised this SaaS platform for culture management.
 The software is not a mere platform to measure performance but to manage the culture.
 They have a team of psychologists and data scientists that work to create the best-in results to improve and identify greater talents in an organization.

-FramerX is a tool devised for creating an easy design environment, create prototypes and even develop a frame all at one place.
+FramerX is a tool devised for creating an easy design environment, create prototypes, and even develop a frame all in one place.
 It consists of multiple automated layouts making designing stress-free.
 You can also make your prototypes feel lively using interactive elements and animations from the Frame Studio.
-Apart from these features this SaaS application also turns complex HTML, CSS or even React components into visual elements in just a few easy steps.
+Apart from these features this SaaS application also turns complex HTML, CSS, or even React components into visual elements in just a few easy steps.

 FullStory, as the name suggests, provides the user with a full site analysis report on where the website has scored and where should it improve.
 Hence this platform will help the brains behind the venture to shove in some more time to resolve the issues and optimize the customer’s digital experience.

 GitLab is a superpower tool that covers all aspects of the lifecycle of product development and launch.
 It is a one-stop solution for the entire DevOps lifecycle from project planning and source code management to CI/CD and monitoring.

 Among the most widely used SaaS platform is the Google apps.
 With the ease in usage and, multiple and customizable applications that you can access simply through a web browser, it is one of the favourites of many business professionals!

 Hubdoc is a SaaS application for document collection and management.
 You might be receiving countless receipts, bills and statements and emails regarding your financial activities.
 The functionality of Hubdoc comes into the picture.
 Once all the documents are imported (via snapshots or email forwardings) and the software is linked to your accounts.
 It will convert all these scattered documents into usable data.
 Hence avoid the hectic data entry process.